 How to use Lesion's gadget in Rainbow Six Siege?

 Lesion's device is the Gu Mine.
 Lesion can deploy a maximum of eight Gu Mines every round.
 However, Lesion doesn't spawn with all of them in his pocket.
-At the start of the round, Lesion has one mine, and gets one more every thirty seconds.
+At the start of the round, Lesion has one mine, and gets one more every twenty seconds.